cidles/poio-api/doc/parserwriter.rst

 Apart from BaseParser class must also have the knowledge of the classes Tier and Annotation.
-The class Tier is a list of tiers.
-Each tier is represented at least with a name and can have in addition also a type or linguistic.
+The class Tier represents a Tier.
+Each tier is defined with an name but in some cases it is necessary to create a subclass with more characteristics.
-The class Annnotation is a list of annotations.
+The class Annnotation represents a Annotation.
 Each annotation is represented by an id and can contain a value and features.

-Note that the methods from the BaseParser base class shall only use and return Tiers and Annotations types values.

 Classes and Documentation: